NureniTijani/Cafe-Harmony-Excel-Data-Analysis/README.md

 ## 🙏 **Acknowledgements**

-Special thanks to the **Excel Analytics Capstone program** for providing the structured learning experience and datasets that inspired this analytical exploration.
+Special thanks to the 10Analytics Capstone program** for providing the structured learning experience and datasets that inspired this analytical exploration.